lhethert/qgldemo/README.md

 The application is very much a work in progress, as I don't get as much time to hack away at it as I'd like.

+*NOTE:* So far I have only compiled this on OSX 10.9 Mavericks, but it should compile fine on other platforms as well.

 REQUIREMENTS
 -------------
 To build this source you will need installed: